Danya20072019/imba-nextbot/README.md

-# Если пиратка то перекиньте по расположению вашего гарриса в папку garrysmod/addons
+# garrysmod/addons if game is not licenced